pikatchu/closedsource/book/0031-first_program.md

 ADD A, B
 ```

-“And here’s where the real action happens. *ADD A, B* means: Take the value in A, add the value in B to it, and store the result back in A.”
+“And here's where the real action happens. *ADD A, B* means: Take the value in A, add the value in B to it, and store the result back in A.”

-Jasmina’s eyes lit up.
+Jasmina's eyes lit up.
 "So A was 1, B was 1, and now A should become 2?"

 Jasper nodded approvingly.
 "Exactly.
 You just wrote a program that performs addition."

-Jasmina couldn’t believe it.
+Jasmina couldn't believe it.
 She had just programmed a machine.